By chance, in

 the valleys.
 The valley on the top was known

 .
-This point marks a central lookout point for
+This point marks the Viewing Platform, a lookout point

-Severloh was a German soldier who had control of a
+Severloh was the German soldier who had control of

 so-called "Butcher of Omaha", is said to have personally